ZaherButt/SMB-Performance-Analyser/README.md

 # FAQ
 Q: Can I use a folder of files instead of a single file?
 A: The script processes one file per run.
-To test multiple files, run the script separately for each file or use a wrapper script.
+To test multiple files, run the script separately for each file.

 Q: Does it auto-detect file size?
 A: Yes, the script logs the actual size of the file used for each run.